-The Director of Finance will conduct a biannual review of the financial condition and registration of qualified bidders.
+The Director of Finance will conduct a review of the financial condition and registration of qualified bidders at least once every five years.

 The Director of Finance will maintain a list of authorized institutions and dealers.
 The Director of Finance: